Cray-HPE/docs-csm/operations/power_management/Bring_up_the_Slingshot_Fabric.md

 ## Bring Up the Slingshot Fabric

-Use Ansible to bring up the Slingshot fabric.
 This procedure assumes the Slingshot fabric is installed an configured.

-In release 1.4, the slingshot-fabric-manager pod controls the fabric.
+The slingshot-fabric-manager software controls the fabric.
+On systems running Kubernetes, the slingshot-fabric-manager pod controls the fabric.

 ### Prerequisites